 Bailey enjoyed an astonishing breakthrough campaign, registering four goals and seven assists in Belgium's Jupiler Pro League en route to winning the Young Professional Player of the Year award at the end of the season.

-Bailey proved he was no one-hit wonder the following year, scoring four and providing another two assists in the 2016/17 UEFA Europa League group phase, earning him a place in the official Team of the Group Stage.
-One of his goals – the opener in a 3-2 defeat away to Rapid Vienna on 15 September 2016 – was later crowned as the Goal of the Competition.
+He then proved he was no one-hit wonder the following year, scoring four and providing another two assists in the 2016/17 UEFA Europa League group phase, earning him a place in the official Team of the Group Stage.
+One of his goals – the opener in a 3-2 defeat away to Rapid Vienna on 15 September 2016 – was later voted Goal of the Competition.

 That strike, a curling 25-yard shot into the top-left corner, received effusive praise from UEFA's technical panel that included Sir Alex Ferguson, Dejan Stankovic and Ioan Lupescu.
 They singled out his effort for its "high degree of difficulty of execution in this exceptional first-time strike that was both from distance and on the run."